 Want to cover another driver under your insurance?
-The process should take no time at all, but adding or removing a driver could affect your coverage and insurance rates.
+The process should take no time at all, but adding or removing a driver could affect your insurance rates.

 Adding or removing drivers from your policy is easy with a simple phone call to your insurance company.
 In many cases, you can also log in to your online account to update this information.